PeterHickman/Legion/README.md

 set admin fred
 ```

-This file just defines three variables that descibe the target configuration information, the hostname, timezone and the name of the admin account.
+This file just defines three variables that describe the target configuration information, the hostname, timezone and the name of the admin account.
 With this the bootstrap script can simply refer to the variable names.

 Now lets walk through the bootstrap script itself, less the comments.